SRI-CSL/yices2/doc/sphinx/source/term-operations.rst

 All term constructors return an object of type :c:type:`term_t`.
-They check their arguments, perform type checking, and return :c:macro:`NULL_TERM` if there's error.
+They check their arguments, perform type checking, and return :c:macro:`NULL_TERM` if there's an error.
 The functions listed in Section :ref:`error_reports` can then be used to diagnose the error or print an error message.